 - All other topics that are relevant to form an informed decision

-The applicants must reach at least 50% of the written exam in order to take part in the oral exam (at least 30% Biology, 30% Chemistry, 50% English and the average of the Biology and Chemistry exams should not be more less than 50%).
+The applicants must reach at least 50% of the written exam in order to take part in the oral exam (at least 30% Biology, 30% Chemistry, 50% English and the average of the Biology and Chemistry exams should not be less than 50%).
 The evaluation of the Entrance Examinations – both written and oral – will be made by the Admission Board on the spot of the competitive entrance exam or within 10 days.
-Decision about transfer applications are made at the beginning of each month.
-Applicants will be notified within two weeks about the decision of the Board.
-Once admitted, the Students’ Secretariat will provide you all necessary documents for the student visa and loan application in your home country.
+Decisions about transfer applications are made on a rolling basis throughout the application period.
+Once admitted, the Students’ Secretariat will provide you with all the necessary documents for the student visa and loan application in your home country.
 The admission is valid only to begin studies in the academic year you applied for.